dishadebnath23/PracticeQuestions/Day-3-Java-Latest-Features/README.md

 Practice Questions – Day 3 (Java Latest Features)

-This document contains my practice answers for Day 3, focusing on some of the latest and commonly used Java features such as generics, records, functional interfaces, lambda expressions, and streams.
-The explanations are kept simple and aligned with interview expectations.
+This document contains my practice answers for Day 3, focusing on commonly used modern Java features such as generics, records, functional interfaces, lambda expressions, and streams.
+The explanations are written in simple language and aligned with interview expectations.

 Q1.
 You are writing a utility method that processes a collection of numeric values.

 How would you restrict the generic type to only numbers?

-To restrict a generic type to only numeric values, I would use bounded generics with the Number class.
-This ensures that the method accepts only numeric data types like Integer, Double, or Float and prevents non-numeric types at compile time.
+To restrict the generic type to numeric values, I would use bounded generics with the Number class.
+This ensures that only numeric data types such as Integer, Double, or Float are allowed and prevents non-numeric types at compile time.

 Example:

 class Utility {
     public <T extends Number> void process(List<T> values) {
         // processing logic